Starting to understand team strengths

 - Theorist - 1

-Suzie on the other hand sees herself with mostly Activist characteristics, sometimes with Pragmatist characteristics, and rarely with Reflector or Theorist characteristics.
+Suzie sees herself with mostly Activist characteristics, sometimes with Pragmatist characteristics, and rarely with Reflector or Theorist characteristics.

-Once you have all done this individually, you can use this information to start to build a team profile.
-To do this you need bring all of your profiles together.
-This table in an example:
+Once you have all ranked yourselves individually you can to start to build a team profile.
+Start by bringing all of your profiles together, like in this table:

 |'3's and '4s'||1||1||1||3|

-This example shows that there is capability across the styles and a combined tendency towards the Theorist style.
-A possible consequence of this is that the practicalities of delivering your assignment might be problematic.
-The fact that you have identified this right at the beginning of your project means you can plan for this and manage the potential issue effectively as a team.
-It is only a problem if you do not know it exists, or if you ignore it or don't plan for it.
+This example shows all styles are accounted for, with a combined tendency towards the Theorist style.
+This could suggest that the practicalities of delivering their assignment may be difficult.
+Identifying this at the beginning of your project means you can plan for this risk and manage potential issues as a team.

-Now, you've worked together as a group on a task that will contribute directly to your project outcome.
+By identifying your team strengths you've worked together on a task that will contribute directly to your project outcome.
 You know each other better and have already started to problem-solve and to think constructively about solutions to challenges.